-ACC Basketball Preview And Prediction: Orange Among Teams Despperate For Wins
+ACC Basketball Preview And Prediction: Orange Among Teams Desperate For Wins

 No. 18 Virginia (18-9) has struggled recently, losing four straight, but should be in good shape.
 Virginia Tech (19-8) also is a virtual lock.

-Syracuse (16-12), Georgia Tech (16-12), Wake Forest (15-12) have some work to do.
+Syracuse (16-12), Georgia Tech (16-12), and Wake Forest (15-12) have some work to do.
 Joe Lunardi of ESPN has the Orange in as a 12th seed.
-Lunardi has The Yellow Jackets as one of his last four in.
+Lunardi has the Yellow Jackets as one of his last four in.
 And the Demon Deacons as one of his first four out.

 With two weeks remaining in regular season play, the teams on the proverbial bubble need to start winning games.
 And it starts on Wednesday night.

 Syracuse (8-7 ACC) has the toughest schedule of the three teams remaining.
 SU hosts Duke at home and then travels to Louisville (Sunday).
 The Orange then close the season at the Carrier Dome against Yellow Jackets on March 4.
-They are coming off a difficult road lost to Georgia Tech on Saturday.
+They are coming off a difficult road loss to Georgia Tech on Saturday.

 Georgia Tech is 10th in the conference with a 7-9 record.
 The Yellow Jackets, who fell to N.C.
-State on Tuesday by two, travels to Notre Dame on Sunday.
-The Jackets hosts Pittsburgh next Monday before closing the season against the Orange.
+State on Tuesday by two, travel to Notre Dame on Sunday.
+The Jackets host Pittsburgh next Monday before closing the season against the Orange.

 Wake Forest is 6-9 in league play and will need to defeat Pitt on Wednesday to stay in the NCAA Tournament conversation.
-After hosting the Panthers (4-10), Louisville visits Lawrence Joel Memorial Colliseum on March 1.
+After hosting the Panthers (4-10), Louisville visits Lawrence Joel Memorial Coliseum on March 1.
 The Deacons close the campaign at Virginia Tech on March 4.

 There are three ACC games on February 23.